Police: Couple flew to Hawaii despite positive virus tests

 Calls to the CDC and Discovery Health MD were not immediately returned.

 United said in a statement that all passengers must complete a checklist confirming they have not tested positive for COVID-19 within 14 days before flying.
-The two have been banned from traveling with United Airlines, the statement said.
+Moribe and Peterson have been banned from traveling with United Airlines, the statement said.

 Moribe and Peterson, who are residents of Wailua on the island Kauai, were released after posting $1,000 bail each.